aistairc/medLLM_QA_benchmark/README.md

 Please abide by the original license for each benchmark.
 MedQA(MIT),MMLU(MIT),MedMCQA(MIT),PubMedQA (MIT), CMExam(Apach-2.0), JJISMQA(cc-by-nc-sa-4.00).

-If the original QA benchmark contains splits for training, validation, and testing, we used only the testing split.
+If the original QA benchmark contains training, validation, and testing splits, we used only the testing split.

 - en (English)
   - [MedQA](https://arxiv.org/abs/2009.13081) (./data/en/MedQA/medqa_en.jsonl)